yunshanlii/cse15l-lab-reports/lab2.md

 ![Image](loginwithoutkey.png)

 ## Part 3
 In week 2 I learned how to use ```ssh``` to connect to a remote server from my computer, specifically the ieng6 server.
-This is supplemented my week 3, when I learned to access my ieng6 account with a private key without the use of my password.
+This is supplemented by week 3 when I learned to access my ieng6 account with a private key without the use of my password.
 In addition, I gained a better understanding of how to build and run a server.
 For example, I learned how to program different paths to my server and use the query to retrieve user input.
-Furthermore, I learned that others on the same network can acess my server and their changes is reflected for everyone on the server.
+Furthermore, I learned that others on the same network can access my server and their changes are reflected for everyone on the server.